Advice for Parents: If Your Daughter or Son Has an Eating Disorder, Here Are My Top 10 Recommendations

 1. Pause.
 Notice if you’re starting conversations from a highly emotional place.
 If so, it’s okay to acknowledge that and agree to come back to the conversation in half an hour.
 Then go and do something that helps you regulate.

-The secretiveness around food is an issue that can be resolved through therapy, so for now see this behaviour as an indicator that she’s struggling but not something that needs to be punished or emphasized by you.
+The secretiveness around food is an issue that can be resolved through therapy, so for now see this behaviour as an indicator that they’re struggling but not something that needs to be punished or emphasized by you.

 Try to keep the mood light and talk about “easy” things: activities people are involved in, funny stories from the day, updates on friends and family members, upcoming plans, and reminiscing about a past trip or experience together.
 Essentially, things that are distracting and non-stressful.

-If one of you is on a special diet for health reasons that includes low-fat food (for example), remind your daughter that this way of eating is a “prescription” from a doctor for a specific reason and is not how everyone should be eating.
+If one of you is on a special diet for health reasons that includes low-fat food (for example), remind your daughter or son that this way of eating is a “prescription” from a doctor for a specific reason and is not how everyone should be eating.
 Whole foods should be encouraged and normalized.

 10. Enlist outside help.
-If you can see that your daughter is eating very little but is still refusing to get help, I recommend my online course, How to help your teenager with anorexia
+If you can see that your daughter or son is eating very little but is still refusing to get help, I recommend my online course, How to help your teenager with anorexia

 It was developed for teenagers who don’t believe there is anything wrong with the way they’re eating.
 I designed the course to gently introduce them to what is going on beneath their reluctance to eat and how this can lead to a more serious illness, all in a casual and non-threatening way.